Top 10 squares in Rome

 5. Piazza della Bocca della Verità

-In the same square, in front of the church, you can also see a temple dedicated to Hercules and the Fountain of the Tritons.
+In the same square, in front of the church, you will also see a temple dedicated to Hercules and the Fountain of the Tritons.

 How to reach us